hack-different/apple-knowledge/SEP/memmap.md

 The intr outputs to the core's IRQ line, it dispatches IRQ from peripherals and the physical timer.

-Most of the registers are unknown; however, the SEP's IRQ handler reads from offset (+0x81C) to find the asserting interrupt.
+Most of the registers are unknown; however, the SEP's IRQ handler reads from the offset (+0x81C) to find the asserting interrupt.
-This register has a similar format with AIC's IACK.
+This register has a similar format to AIC's IACK.

 - External Interrupt: `0x10000 | (v & 0x1ff)`
 - Timer Interrupt: `0x70000 | 1`